 2. The Gap, Watsons Bay

-Gap Bluff one of our favourite coastal walks on the South Head Peninsula, facing Tasman sea.
-Watsons Bay is easily accessible by car or bus, but the best place to spot whales would be further up the track where you have a higher and broader view of the ocean.
+Gap Bluff is one of our favourite coastal walks on the South Head Peninsula, facing the Tasman sea.
+Watsons Bay is easily accessible by car or bus, but the best place to spot whales would be further up the track, where you have a higher and broader view of the ocean.

 3. North Head, Manly